-- Having established that the Single Judge did not rule extra petita based on the reasoning stated 78. above, the Panel will now deal with the alleged disproportionality of the fine of CHF 30,000, which the Appellant was ordered to pay for violating article 12bis of the FIFA RSTP. - As a point of departure for this analysis, the Panel has examined the evidence presented during these appeal proceedings and has reached the conclusion that the conditions necessary to impose a sanction in accordance with article 12bis, par.
+- Having established that the Single Judge did not rule extra petita based on the reasoning stated above, the Panel will now deal with the alleged disproportionality of the fine of CHF 25,000, which the Appellant was ordered to pay for violating article 12bis of the FIFA RSTP. - As a point of departure for this analysis, the Panel has examined the evidence presented during these appeal proceedings and has reached the conclusion that the conditions necessary to impose a sanction in accordance with article 12bis, par.
 4, have all been met.
-As the evidence shows, the Appellant had delayed due payment for more than 30 days without a prima facie contractual basis, as the third instalment of the transfer sum was not paid.
+As the evidence shows, the Appellant had delayed due payment for more than 30 days without a prima facie contractual basis, as the decision of the Panel as regards question i) containing the non-payment of the second instalment of the transfer sum has already been established.
 Hence, the requirements under article 12bis, par.
-2, are fulfilled. - Likewise, the Panel must come to the same conclusion based on the evidence at hand as regards 80. the fulfilment of the conditions in article 12bis, par.
-3. The record shows without any doubt that the First Respondent on a number of occasions both with respect to the payment of the first and second instalments as well as the third instalment has put the Appellant as debtor in default in writing and has granted a deadline of at least ten days for the Appellant to comply with its financial obligations.
+2, are fulfilled. - Likewise, the Panel must come to the same conclusion based on the evidence at hand as regards 85. the fulfilment of the conditions in article 12bis, par.
+3. The record shows without any doubt that the First Respondent on a number of occasions both with respect to the payment of the loan fee and the first and second instalments has put the Appellant as debtor in default in writing and has granted a deadline of at least ten days for the Appellant to comply with its financial obligations.
 All requirements for imposing a sanction pursuant to article 12bis, par.
-4, are therefore fulfilled. - 81.
+4, are therefore fulfilled. - 86.
 A CAS Panel would normally have a wide scope of review according to article R57 of the Code.
 However, in cases where the Panel is asked to review sanctions enforced by an international federation like FIFA, the scope of review is more narrow and limited, which has been acknowledged in a number of previous CAS awards.
-In a very recent decision (CAS 2015/A/4291 at paras 53 and 54), the Panel stated the following with respect to its scope of review pursuant to article R57 of the Code:
+In a very recent decision (CAS 2015/A/4291 at para 53 and 54), the Panel stated the following with respect to its scope of review pursuant to article R57 of the Code: